Go placidly amidst the noise and haste and remember what peace there may be in silence. – Desiderata

 Google tells us:

 Silence is the absence of sound.
 If there are no sounds, no noise at all, it’s silent.
 Quiet means something is not very loud.
 It is not the absence of sound.

-Try this right now: Close your eyes and just listen to the immediate world around you.
+Close your eyes and just listen to the immediate world around you.
+Take a big breath in … and out.
+Listen.
 You’ll very likely be able to list at least 10 separate noises.
+See if you can count them.
 External noise is omnipresent.

-However, if you were to continue sitting quietly for a little while longer, your thoughts or inner noise would override the external noise.
+And if you were to continue sitting quietly for just a little while longer, your thoughts or inner noise would override the external noise.
+Your focus shifts.